pstefangabriel/pstefangabriel/README.md

 ## 👋 About Me

-Deeply passionate about computer science, driven by a strong ambition and curiosity.
-I'm always eager to expand my knowledge and skills by building real-world applications and exploring both fundamental and modern areas of technology.
-I enjoy working across the stack and bringing ideas to life through clean, functional, and purposeful code.
+Deeply passionate about computer science, driven by a strong ambition and curiosity, always eager to expand my knowledge and skills.

 ---